-Nevertheless, some groups like the Physician Hospitals of America (PHA) continue to attempt to unwind the law.
+Nevertheless, some groups like the Physician Hospitals of America (PHA) continue to attempt to unwind current law.
 Their proposals would harm patients, community hospitals and local businesses.
-Proponents of weakening the law contend that the underlying data that fueled congressional action is out-of-date and current data no longer supports the earlier findings.
+These groups contend that the underlying data that fueled congressional action is out-of-date and current data no longer supports the earlier findings.

-To the contrary, a recent analysis conducted by the health care economics consulting firm Dobson | DaVanzo refutes their argument and presents new findings that reinforce the reasons why Congress acted.
+To the contrary, an analysis conducted by the health care economics consulting firm Dobson | DaVanzo refutes their argument and presents new findings that reinforce the reasons why Congress acted.

-What the Data Show
+What the Data Shows

-The Dobson | DaVanzo analysis compares the performance of non-physician owned full-service community hospitals with physician-owned hospitals identified on PHA's public-facing website.
+The Dobson | DaVanzo analysis compares the performance of non-physician owned fullservice community hospitals with POHs identified on PHA's public-facing website.
 It provides a clear picture that the characteristics of these PHA hospitals virtually mirror the findings and data collected in the early-to-mid 2000s that drove Congress to enact the law prospectively banning self-referral to new facilities.
-Among those findings, physician-owned hospitals:
+Among those findings, POHs:

-- cherry-pick patients by avoiding Medicaid and uninsured patients; - treat fewer medically complex patients; - enjoy all-payer margins nearly three times those of non-physician owned hospitals; - provide few emergency services an important community benefit; and

-• are penalized for unnecessary readmissions at 10 times the rate of non-physician owned hospitals.
+- cherry-pick patients by avoiding Medicaid and uninsured patients; - treat fewer medically complex patients; - enjoy margins nearly three times those of non-physician owned hospitals; - provide few emergency services an important community benefit; and - are penalized for unnecessary readmissions at 10 times the rate of non-physician owned hospitals.